wtchoi/SwiftHand/README.md

 unexplored states of the app, and uses the execution of the app on the generated inputs to refine the model.

 The main purpose of the repository is to provide working demo of the latest version of the *SwiftHand*.
-Source code will be updated soon.
+Currrently, source code of back-end (testing engine) is available. front-end(instrumentation) and build script will be added soon

 How to Run